bryanbraun/bryanbraun.github.io/_posts/2014-10-19-an-overview-of-javascripts-try-catch.md

 ## A couple examples

-We can test this out by creating our own artificial errors using the 'throw' statement, like so:
+We can test this out by creating our own artificial errors using the `throw` statement, like so:

 ```javascript
 try {